sarietta/theoputer-blog/content/posts/clock.md

 1. Get instruction $3$
 1. Execute instruction $3$, which in this case says: "Remember the result"

-The more pedantic we are at this stage the happy we'll be.
+The more pedantic we are at this stage the happier we'll be.
 Turning back to the clock, we could execute each of the list operations above on either the maximum or the minimum clock point.
 That would be fine.
 But we can cheat a little.
 Each *transition* of the clock (from